brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-06-maintainable-css-architecture.md

 * **Applies to:** Reusable page components
 * **Example selectors:**  *.grid, .button, input*

-### Styleguide
-The purpose of creating a CSS coding styleguide is to encourage consistent CSS (or preprocessor CSS code) project-wide.
-The styleguide should be treated as a guide — rules can be modified according to project needs.

 ### Measurements
 Use a **relative sizing approach** for units - ems and percentages for everything, not pixels.